kbs5280/raindrops/README.md

+NOTE: _This is a simple exercise I used to practice Ruby fundamentals._

 # Raindrops

 Write a program that converts a number to a string, the contents of which depend on the number's factors.